boyter/boyter.org/content/posts/sloc-cloc-code.md

 A nice optimisation.
 The method checkComplexity is down in terms of cumulative call time.

+Another change I added was that if there is a match in checkComplexity, checkForMatchMultiOpen or checkForMatchMultiClose was to return the number of bytes that the method had looked ahead.
+This allows us to jump ahead by that many bytes as we have already inspected them and consequently save a few checks.
+This did however cause a new problem.

-So looking further into the code I tried to identify what else is causing problems.
-Turns out that allocations are expensive when run in a tight loop.
-Look at the last line in the below where I return 0 with a new empty byte allocation.
+Turns out that allocations can be expensive when run in a tight loop.
+Look at the last line in the below where I return 0 with a new empty byte allocation used to indicate how long the match, and to know what to look for on the next loop.

 ```
 (pprof) list github.com/boyter/scc/processor.checkForMatchMultiOpen